Friday, September 30, 2011

 What are your future plans for your store?

-Expansion and collaboration are my two main goals for newtonhairjewels.etsy.com and I am constantly on the look out for creative ways to achieve them!
+Expansion and collaboration are my two main goals for newtonhairjewels.etsy.com and I am constantly on the look out

 What is your background and experience?